 As always, share something special with a friend–like this newsletter.
 Send someone a note.
 Read a great book.
 Tell the world.
 My wish for you and yours is that your days and week ahead are filled with joy and kindness.

-And please, wear a mask and register to vote.
+, wear a mask and register to vote.